Data Processing Agreement (DPA) — AIOrouter

 6.1 Detection

-AIOrouter maintains an automated breach detection pipeline monitoring:
+AIOrouter maintains breach detection procedures monitoring:

 - Outbound data volume anomalies